mmig/mmir-starter-kit/README.md

 # Further Reading

-See the [mmir page][1] for more details, guides, API documentation etc.
+See the [mmir project page][1] for more details, guides, API documentation etc.

 ## Custom Build Configuration